 Ricochet Editions is committed to publishing and promoting innovative, experimental works.
 Since 2012, we have published avant-garde, genre-less, and hybrid manuscripts, ranging from chapbooks to full-lengths.
 We publish writers at any stage of their career-- established, emerging, and unknown authors alike.

 Writers are encouraged to read our previously published books to get a sense of Ricochet’s aesthetics.
 Go Find Your Father/A Famous Blues by Harmony Holiday, Sympathetic Little Monster by Cameron Awkward-Rich, Ghost/Home: A Beginner’s Guide to Being Haunted by Dennis J Sweeney, The Hatchet and The Hammer by Caitlin Scarano, and People I Met From the Internet by Stephen Van Dyck.
 All titles are available at SPD.

 Your manuscript should be between 40 and 200 pages, although we’re open to exceptional work outside these limits.

-If your manuscript is selected for publication, you will receive $250 and 50 copies of the perfect-bound chapbook with ISBN.
-The staff will also send out several copies to venues for review and (if applicable) awards.
+If your manuscript is selected for publication, you will receive $250 and 50 copies of the perfect-bound book with ISBN.
+The staff will also send out copies to venues for review and (if applicable) awards.
 If your manuscript is not accepted for publication, your submission fee entitles you to a copy of the title selected for publication from this reading period.